 Call (209) 228-4266 to obtain access to the virtual meeting location for these groups, and head to the CAPS website to learn more about other groups.

 This department is in charge of promoting most the health related events on campus, which are available to all students.
 A few of their programs can be found here, which looks at four types of Health & Well-being topics.

 Rest & Relaxation Hotspots

 Health Promotion has sections on campus (and a couple off campus) that are useful spaces for students to take naps, or relax and enjoy the view of the great outdoors!
 See this map of Relaxation Hotspots.

 Health Promotion also has a private space for students to focus on meditation and help alleviate stress and anxiety through a guided program.
-This service requires an appointment which can be made here.
+Due to COVID-19 restrictions the relaxation station is closed until further notice.

 We want to emphasize again that as a graduate student, and as a person, your health is important!
 UC Merced has several partnerships with many organizations in order to expand access to health resources that can be accessed from anywhere.
 Below are some of these useful apps you can use anytime from wherever you are comfortable.

 All students faculty and staff have a free premium subscription to the Calm app.
 All you need to do is log in with your UC Merced email.
 To learn how to sign up, click here.